brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ```
 - *end example* ]

-[5c]{.pnum} A function parameter declared with an _explicit-this-parameter-declaration_ is an _explicit this parameter_.
-An explicit this parameter shall not be a function parameter pack ([temp.variadic]).
-An _object member function_ is either a static member function with an explicit this parameter or a non-static member function.
+[5c]{.pnum} A function parameter declared with an _explicit-object-parameter-declaration_ is an _explicit object parameter_.
+An explicit object parameter shall not be a function parameter pack ([temp.variadic]).
+An _explicit object member function_ is a static member function with an explicit object parameter.
+An _object member function_ is either an explicit object member function or a non-static member function.

-[5d]{.pnum} An _non-this parameter_ is a function parameter that is not the explicit this parameter.
-The _non-this-parameter-type-list_ of a member function is the parameter-type-list of that function with the explicit this parameter, if any, omitted. [ _Note_: The non-this-parameter-type-list consists of the adjusted types of all the non-this parameters. _-end note_ ]
+[5d]{.pnum} An _non-object parameter_ is a function parameter that is not the explicit object parameter.
+The _non-object-parameter-type-list_ of a member function is the parameter-type-list of that function with the explicit object parameter, if any, omitted. [ _Note_: The non-object-parameter-type-list consists of the adjusted types of all the non-object parameters. _-end note_ ]

 :::
 :::